 Where to stay

 You’ll need to book ahead and book online.
-If you want hotel-style accommodation, Rottnest Lodge, set back from the beach, is perfectly comfortable with a wide range of rooms in different styles, from smart ‘premium lakeside’ rooms with balconies to more dated ‘deluxe’ rooms in the historic part of the building dating back to 1864.
+If you want hotel-style accommodation, Rottnest Lodge, set back from the beach, is comfortable with a wide range of rooms in different styles, from smart ‘premium lakeside’ rooms with balconies to more dated ‘deluxe’ rooms in the historic part of the building dating back to 1864.
+(Note that some of these were part of the former prison.)
 The most stylish hotel accommodation is at the Rottnest Hotel where some of the light-filled rooms have stunning bay views.

 But the real charm of Rottnest is in its old-fashioned, unpretentious self-contained accommodation including weatherboard bungalows dating to the 1920s and charming sandstone cottages.
 While some accommodation has been renovated with modern furniture and well fitted out kitchens, other accommodation is very basic so best to look at the photos online before you book.
 Most lies slap-bang on the beachfront, within splashing distance of the sea, and boast ocean views.
 There are also newer, smarter villas and units with balconies with sweeping bay vistas.